-Campus Police Officer Brian Burke said he is strongly in favor of security cameras to assist the officers.
+College Police Officer Brian Burke said he is strongly in favor of security cameras to assist the officers.
 “A camera is used for the protection of people [in a location] when a person can’t constantly be there,” he said.

 Burke said that cameras deter petty crime and help police track down suspects after the fact.
 Their effectiveness is the reason why cameras can be found in so many stores, campuses, parking garages and public places, he said.

 Di Pasquale said no decision has been reached about whether to install security cameras, and further discussion will occur.

 “This isn’t just about deciding ‘cameras or no cameras,’” he said, “This is about making a plan for our security.”